OSV.dev Security Analyzer MCP server

 7 stars

-The MCP Security Analyst server provides security analysis capabilities by integrating with OSV.dev and AI models to help identify and analyze potential vulnerabilities in your codebase.
-It works through the Model Context Protocol (MCP) to seamlessly integrate with various AI tools and provide security insights.
+The MCP Security Analyst provides security analysis capabilities by integrating with OSV.dev and AI models to help identify and analyze potential vulnerabilities in your codebase.
+It works as a Model Context Protocol (MCP) server that seamlessly connects with coding assistants like Cursor and Claude.

 Requirements